Access to Birth Records and Adoption Case Records

 - Adoption agencies or local authorities undertaking birth records counselling (discretionary);

-- The Secretary of State or persons authorised on their behalf (usually mandatory unless for research purposes);
+- The Secretary of State or persons authorised on his/her behalf (usually mandatory unless for research purposes);

 - The Regulatory Authority (mandatory);